fcr3/ncappzoo_analysis/README.md

 ## Includes:

-1. Python Script for Generating JSON and CSV Files
+1. `database_constructor.py`: Python Script for Generating JSON and CSV Files
-2. Jupyter Notebook for Visualizing Trends in Data
+2. `Graph_Visuals.ipynb`: Jupyter Notebook for Visualizing Trends in Data

 ## Requirements for the Python Script